Zorroa/zorroa-js-frontend-library/README.md

 - Never use sleep(), hardcoded amounts of time are extremely brittle
 - Use explicit waits liberally (for DOM conditions or events) -- For example, if you load a page and try to click something on it immeidately, it may not be created or visible or ready on the first frame.
-Wait until it has been located and is visible.
+Wait until it has been located and is visible, e.g., see waitForCssElementVisible()
--- You will probably have to write app code to help the tests understand how to wait whenever the app makes server calls.
 - Use assertions liberally, e.g., Jest's expect().
-Tests should fail early.
+Tests should fail quick & early.
--- Especially after a wait, make sure a test fails as early as possible, and with as specific a message about what went wrong as possible.
--- I usually pair every explicit wait with an assert/expect using the same condition.
-Remember any wait will time out and continue when the wait condition isn't met.
-- Factor common interactions into reusable pieces.
-(Duh?)
-Lots of people are calling this the ["page objects pattern"](http://docs.seleniumhq.org/docs/06_test_design_considerations.jsp#page-object-design-pattern).
-- selenium.js contains some factored test utility functions, some specific to Zorroa. api.js contains frontend app-side functions that the tests are allowed to call.
-Use them.
-Add new ones!
-Examples:
+- selenium.js: factored test utility functions, some specific to Zorroa.
 -- `login()` / `logout()` -- Logs into a Zorroa app. login() logs out first, use this whenever you need to have a fresh session.
-(Will matter more when we have multiple user accounts.)
--- `waitForAssetsCounterChange()` -- Wait for new search query results -- `waitForJsFnVal()` -- Wait until the given function returns the given value -- `expectCssElementIsVisible()` -- Wait until the given css selector is visible
+-- `waitForIdle()` -- Wait for any pending server requests to complete -- `waitForCssElementVisible()` -- Wait until the given css selector is visible
+- api.js: functions that the tests are allowed to call directly.
-- When Jest tests run on Sauce labs in parallel, they break, so Jest has been set to run tests serially.
-TODO: figure out how to run tests in parallel.
+- Jest tests run on Sauce labs serially.
+Parallel currently breaks.
 - You will see any console.log() calls made from the test.js file in your shell.
+- use api.log(),api.getLog() to see app side debug prints in Selenium tests.
-- console.log() calls in the app are absorbed & hidden.
-Look at api.js:log(),getLog() if you need to see debug prints from the app in your Selenium tests.
+-- console.log() calls made from the app are absorbed & hidden.
+- Take care not to break promise chains accidentally.
+Here are some bugs I've introduced accidentally:
+-- I've forgetten to return a promise in a test (the 'it' function)
+--- symptom: browser doesn't quit after test
+--- symptom: text printing after test results print
+-- I've messed up caching & function call order.
+As a convenience, most functions of ours & webdriver's will implicitly wait on driver.then().
+But I'm learning to be careful because using that convenient syntax has dangers.
+Static parameters are fine, but when passing variables, it's easy to accidentally make the call before your variable has resolved.
+    --- Incorrect:
+    ```
+    let url
+    driver.getCurrentUrl().then(u => { url = u })
+    selenium.waitForUrl(`${url}signin`) // "url" passed before being assigned
+    ```

+    -- Correct:
+    ```
+    let url
+    driver.getCurrentUrl().then(u => { url = u })
+    driver.then(_ => selenium.waitForUrl(`${url}signin`)) // "url" passed after being assigned
+    ```

+- When resolving with a value, you must chain .then directly to retrieve the value, NOT driver.then().
+    -- Incorrect:
+    ```
+    driver.findElement(By.css('.class'))
+    driver.then(ele => { ... }) // ele will be a promise, not an element
+    ```

+    -- Correct:
+    ```
+    driver.findElement(By.css('.class'))
+      .then(ele => { ... }) // ele will be an element
+    ```

 ### Running Selenium tests manually: